vintagefilmography/Hawkeye2_video_capture/README.md

 ![fps-override-2](https://user-images.githubusercontent.com/48537944/173414728-47bcc136-90b4-48be-8c7a-629bb855be54.png)

-The FPS Override value on the screen should be shown as 3.010.
-And that should be it.
 The shutter speed can be changed on the Expo screen.

 ![shutter](https://user-images.githubusercontent.com/48537944/173415582-011e393d-8f19-4740-a6cb-866827e335f5.png)

 The shutter rspeed can also be changed while scanning the film by using the main dial.
 Check the manual fo main dial location (tp of the cam).
 The light should be bright enough so that the shutter speed is 1/300 or faster.
 If the shutter is too slow than some image degradation can happen.
 It is to be noted that even at this fast shutter setting, due to low FPS you could experience some jello effect.
-The jelloo effect exhibits itself as a the video shrinking and expanding as jello and can be very annoying.
+The jello effect exhibits itself as a the video shrinking and expanding as jello and can be very annoying.
 The cause is the rolling shutter which stores one image line at a time.
 At slow scan
 there is a shift in the top of the image as compared to the bottom of the image i.e. by the time the scan gets to the bottom the scene has changed somewhat.
 But on a positive note, the postprocessing done in DaVinci Resolve almost completely eliminates this degradation.